What Happens If A Person Has A Brain Injury From A Car Accident?

 In mild cases, rest and over-the-counter pain medication should be enough.
 Your doctor may recommend continuous monitoring for worsening symptoms, both physical and cognitive.

-For moderate to severe cases, your emergency medical team may turn to diuretics to reduce the amount of fluid in the brain.
+In cases of moderate to severe brain swelling, medical teams may use diuretics to reduce fluid in the brain.
+This is an emergency medical intervention.
 Anti-seizure or coma-inducing drugs may be necessary in very serious situations.

 Emergency surgery is also a possibility, depending on the injury.
 Doctors must operate in cases involving skull fractures, bleeding on the brain, and extremely swollen brain tissue.